Akash23536/SQL/README.md

-# PostgreSql
+#  SQL using -> PostgreSql
     Basic to advance